kai-rin/painless-sd-lora-lycoris-classifier/README.md

 Dedicated to all mankind who despair at being told to put LORA and Lycoris files in separate folders.

-This script identifies whether `.safetensors` files are "LORA" or "LyCORIS" based on `.civitai.info` file information and moves them to each respective directory.
+This is a super simple script that determines whether a `.safetensors` file is "LORA" or "LyCORIS" based on `.civitai.info` file information and moves it to the respective directory.

 Required: Use of the [Stable-Diffusion-Webui-Civitai-Helper extension](https://github.com/butaixianran/Stable-Diffusion-Webui-Civitai-Helper).